 Fifth year in the same place and the yield was higher than any previous year, with 45.5kg pods altogether,

-On 13th June we took a last harvest of spinach and beans, then cleared them to plant brassicas, with mesh over against pests.
+On 13th June we took a last harvest of spinach (bed 6) and broad beans, then cleared the latter to plant brassicas, with mesh over against pests.

 On 12th January I planted December-sown broad beans, Aquadulce, in the same beds as for several years.

 We made plantings on 2nd April of lettuce and spinach, in the same beds as 2017.
 Meanwhile the salad under mesh cropped well through winter, mostly mustards, but most pest damage to leaves was on strip 3.